Housing & Tenant Protections

+San Francisco is a better city when it is open to all, not just the wealthy.
 Connie is a strong advocate for the preservation and production of 100% affordable housing, focused on low- and middle-income residents.
 She also supports a balanced approach to development that prioritizes protections against displacement for vulnerable tenants, and local control so that residents can weigh in on new developments.
 Connie’s vision for housing development includes community benefits such as ground-floor space that meets the needs of the neighborhood residents, environmentally sustainable design, union labor and local hire, and more.

 Tenant Protections and Support for Low-Income Homeowners

-Keeping working San Franciscans in their city is a priority for Connie.
-She will push to expand funding for first-time home buyer programs, and support assistance for homeowners on fixed incomes.
+Furthermore, she will push to expand funding for first-time home buyer programs, and support assistance for homeowners on fixed incomes.
 She will invest more deeply in the City’s small site acquisition program to preserve rent-controlled apartment buildings and prevent tenant evictions.

-Connie worked for community-based service organizations before beginning her career in public service, and understands firsthand how much residents rely on neighborhood organizations to get support and meet basic needs-- particularly our most vulnerable residents.
+Connie worked for community-based service organizations before beginning her career in public service, and understands firsthand how much residents rely on neighborhood organizations to get support and meet basic needs — particularly our most vulnerable residents.
 Services for families, seniors, immigrant residents and low-income San Francisco’s are a top concern for Connie.

 San Francisco’s homelessness crisis has grown significantly, mimicking California and the rest of the country.
 Homelessness is a symptom of a systemic problem and that problem is the lack of equity, the lack of equitable access to healthcare, housing and job, and food security for many generations of working people.

 Connie knows that the best way to solve the problem of homelessness is to prevent it from happening to begin with by helping tenants to stay in their homes with housing assistance and help keep their jobs with job training.